joachim-gassen/botex/README.md

 > Fikir Worku Edossa, Joachim Gassen, and Victor S. Maas (2024): Using Large Language Models to Explore Contextualization Effects in Economics-Based Accounting Experiments.
 Working Paper.
 [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4891763).

 ## Get in touch

 If you are interested in this project or even have already tried it, we would love to hear from you.
-Simply shoot an email, reach out on BlueSky or LinkedIn, or open an issue here on GitHub!
+Simply shoot an email, reach out on BlueSky or LinkedIn, or open an [issue on GitHub](https://github.com/joachim-gassen/botex/issues)!

 ## Development